 The full text of this Earnings Release and additional Supplemental Information is available in the Investor Relations section on the Company’s website at https://www.bluerockresidential.com.

 Bluerock Residential Growth REIT, Inc. (NYSE MKT: BRG) is a real estate investment trust that focuses on acquiring a diversified portfolio of Class A institutional-quality apartment properties in demographically attractive growth markets to appeal to the renter by choice.
 The Company’s objective is to generate value through off-market/relationship-based transactions and, at the asset level, through improvements to operations and properties.
 BRG generally invests with strategic regional partners, including some of the best-regarded private owner-operators in the United States, making it possible to operate as a local sharpshooter in each of its markets while enhancing off-market sourcing capabilities.
 The Company is included in the Russell 2000 and Russell 3000 Indexes.
 BRG has elected to be taxed as a real estate investment trust (REIT) for U.S. federal income tax purposes.

 For more information, please visit the Company’s website at www.bluerockresidential.com.

 Forward Looking Statements

-The following is a summary of our investments: operating properties and convertible preferred equity investments, as of September 30, 2016:
+The following is a summary of our operating real estate and development properties as of September 30, 2017:

 Consolidated Statement of Operations